victormungai97/nurses_todo_app/README.md

 # Nurses TODO List Application
 **_An application built in Flutter that creates a todo-list for nurses_**

-Here, a nurse is enabled to create, see and reassign all planned actions for a shift and day
+Here, a nurse is enabled to create, see and reassign all planned actions for a shift and day.

+In this application, a nurse can sign into the application, view the various shifts and tasks per shift and mark any task per shift as done.
+A task can only be marked as completed if said nurse is assigned to the task's shift and the shift is **currently** ongoing.

 > It is a test application with no commercial usage.